mshahzebraza/officeworks/notes/bugs/hard-bug-1.md

 Trying to create a `mongo` document from each item of an array.

+Never use array methods like `forEach` for multiple async request or db requests.

 #### Task

 I have an Array `TransactionList` and i intend to create a document with each `Transaction` of `TransactionList`.